TokarenkoKate/TokarenkoKate/README.md

+# Hi, I'm Kate! :smile:
-# Hi, it's nice to see you!
+# It's nice to see you!
-Welcome to my page, my name's Kate, I'm a junior front-end developer from Russia, Rostov-on-Don, currenlty living in Israel, Haifa
+I'm a junior front-end developer from Russia, Rostov-on-Don, currenlty living in Israel, Haifa.

+* :collision: I am passionate about new real projects
+* :star2:	Doing my best to keep up with all updated technologies
+* :sparkles:	Learning new things about web-development every day
+* :boom:	The most important things for me is code quality, accesibility and aesthetic design
+* :star:	I’d like to to create websites and applications to make a perfect user experience

 ## 🌐 Socials:
 <div>